JamesCompton76/BigQuery_dataform_citibike/README.md

 * **Active:** A customer is considered active in Month M if they took at least one trip in Month M, *or* if they took exactly a one-month break (active in M-1, zero trips in M, active in M+1).
 * **Churned:** A customer is considered churned in Month M if they were active in Month M-1, took zero trips in Month M, and took zero trips in Month M+1.
 * **Churn Rate:** Calculated as `Total Churned Customers in Month M / Total Active Customers in Month M-1`.

+## Data Quality & Governance
+This project utilizes Dataform's native configuration blocks to enforce data quality and improve data discoverability within the data warehouse.

+*   **Defensive Programming:** To protect downstream dashboards from upstream data drift, the `fct_customer_monthly_activity` table includes a `rowConditions` assertion.
+This acts as a circuit breaker; if the raw source system introduces an uncatered demographic category (e.g., a new gender string), the assertion fails during compilation, halting the pipeline before corrupted cohorts reach the business layer.
+*   **Metadata Integration:** Table-level context is declared directly within the `.sqlx` `config` blocks using the `description` property.
+Upon deployment, Dataform automatically pushes this documentation into BigQuery's native table metadata, providing immediate context for downstream BI analysts exploring the data within the BigQuery UI.

 ## Local Development & Installation
 This project was developed and compiled locally using the Dataform CLI.